standardsemiconductor/VELDT-getting-started/README.md

 instance Monoid Tx where
   mempty = Tx 1
 ```
-We want to be able to `read` and `write` bytes over UART so first we define a `Byte` type synonym to save keystrokes instead of having to say `BitVector 8`.
+We want to be able to `read` and `write` bytes over UART so first we define a `Byte` type synonym for `BitVector 8` to save some keystrokes.
 Next we define the `Rx` and `Tx` newtypes which wrap `Bit`.
 Defining `Tx` as a newtype over `Bit` is important because we want to use it with the writer monad of `RWS`.
 The writer monad has a `Monoid` constraint so we make `Tx` an instance of `Semigroup` and `Monoid`.
 The `Tx` semigroup uses `.&.` (bitwise AND) as its product and `1` as its unit.
 We use `1` as the unit because when the UART is idle, it should drive the tx line high, indicating there is nothing to send.
 We now move onto creating a transmitter.
 Let's start by defining its types.
 ```haskell
 data TxFsm = TxStart | TxSend
   deriving (NFDataX, Generic)